marcandrews/mybb-gcm-push-notifications/README.md

 # GCM Push Notifications for MyBB
 This plugin for MyBB pushes notifications via Google Cloud Messaging to Chrome after a post is made to a user's subscribed thread.

 ## Requirements
 - MyBB 1.8x hosted over HTTPS
 - Modern version of Chrome (tested on Windows and Android, but all platforms should work)

+## Demo
+ 1. Make sure your Chrome browser is synced with a Google account
+ 2. Navigate to my [MyBB Dev Forum](https://chivegaming.org/dev/) and register
+ 3. Enable GCM Push Notifications from your User CP > [Edit Options](https://chivegaming.org/dev/usercp.php?action=options) (under Default Thread Subscription Mode)
+ 4. Post a new thread or subscribe to an exisiting one
+ 5. Open a new Chrome incognito window, and register a second account on my MyBB Dev Forum
+ 6. Post to your first account's subscribed thread to see notification

 ## Installation instructions